gnosis/cow-token/README.md

 Last, but not least, the GnosisDao will bridge two transactions to Gnosis Chain over the Omni-Bridge: the deployment of the Cow DAO (at the same address as in mainnet) and the trigger transaction to the BridgedTokenDeployer that deploys the CowProtocolVirtualToken.

 The deployment has the following inputs:
-- .env file for Ethereum-Chain.
-See [example](.env.sample)
 - mainnet/claims.csv file with the airdrop information for mainnet.
 See [example](#example-csv-file-with-claims)
-- .env file for gnosis chain.
-See [example](.env.sample)
-- gnosischain/claims.csv file with the airdrop information for Gnosis-Chain
 - setting.json describing the most important parameters.
 See [example](example/settings.json)
+- gnosischain/claims.csv file with the airdrop information for Gnosis-Chain

+And two .env files should be prepared for each network:
+- env/gnosischain/.env file for gnosis chain.
+- env/mainnet/.env file for Ethereum-Chain.
+An exemplary .env file can be found [here](.env.sample)

 #### 1st step: Deployment on Gnosis-Chain
 ```